 Pat the filets super dry before searing them in the hot pan.
 Moisture is not your friend when it comes to getting a nicely caramelized crust on your steak.
 A sprinkle of kosher salt and a grind of pepper on both sides, and make sure you don’t season them until just before they are ready to be cooked, or the salt will start to cause moisture to release from the meat.

+A cast iron skillet is the optimal pan for this.
 Then you want to have some oil in the pan, either a thin coat in the pan, or if you prefer you can rub the oil directly onto both sides of the filet.
 Use a heavy pan – this is necessary for conducting high heat evenly, without allowing the oil and browned bits to burn in the pan.
 Use a pan that fits the steaks comfortably without crowding them, but not one that it too big, as the excess space will allow for more opportunity for the oil to burn.

 Then place a teaspoon of butter on top of each steak and transfer the seared steaks to a preheated oven to finish cooking.